assist-project/dtls-fuzzer/README.md

 An output folder contains:
 - 'alphabet.xml', the alphabet;
 - 'command.args', the arguments file used;
-- 'sul.config', SUT-dependant configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone;
+- 'sul.config', SUT-dependent configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone;
 - 'hyp[0-9]+.dot', intermediate hypotheses;
 - 'statistics.txt', experiment statistics such as the total number of tests, learning time;
     - Table 4 displays this data